seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Thou art the ruins of the noblest man
 That ever lived in the tide of times.
 Woe to the hand that shed this costly blood!
-Over thy wounds now do I prophesy,—
+Over thy wounds now do I prophesy,--
 Which, like dumb mouths, do ope their ruby lips,
-To beg the voice and utterance of my tongue—
+To beg the voice and utterance of my tongue--
 A curse shall light upon the limbs of men;
 Domestic fury and fierce civil strife
 Shall cumber all the parts of Italy;